gnattino/polymatching/README.md

 ## Details

-Currently, the algorithm can be applied to datasets with 3, 4, 5 and 6 groups and generates matched samples with one subject per group.
+Currently, the algorithm can be applied to datasets with 3 to 6 groups and generates matched samples with one subject per group.
 The package provides functions to generate the matched sample and to evaluate the balance in key covariates.

 ## Generating the Matched Sample